Photo: FAO/IFAD/WFP/Luis Tato

 Photo: WFP/Simon Pierre Diouf

 It’s investing in activities that improve livelihoods, restore ecosystems, create jobs and build social cohesion.
-These projects aim to transform lives, end hunger, reduce unsafe migration, educate young people and help families overcome conflict and climate change.
+These projects aim to transform lives, end hunger, reduce unsafe migration, educate young people and help families overcome hardship.